Realtronlink/tronsr-template/BUDGET_EXPENSES.md

-We offer 80% TRX block rewards for our voters.
+The rewards will be used in following aspects:

-1. 12% TRX reward for DApp projects;
+1. Wallet development and infrastructure expense - 60%
-2. 9% for ourselves;
+2. Wallet marketing promotion - 30%
-3. 3% for other projects
+3. Team bonus - 10%